Aging Services Transportation Program Application

 The Aging Services Transportation Program is…

-A program that provides transportation to non-emergency medical appointments, pharmacies, grocery stores, food banks, and other basic errands.
-Rides are provided by volunteers using their personal vehicles, and a staff driver.
-Restaurants or other ineligible locations, even if they are on the way to or from another location, are NOT permissible.
+The Aging Services Transportation Program provides transportation services to non-emergent medical appointments, pharmacies, grocery stores, food banks, and other essential errands.
+Services are provided by volunteers (using their own vehicles) and a staff driver.

 To be eligible for the Transportation Program…